1 Obesity Alters the Metabolism

 Before the early 1990s we thought that white adipose tissue, or WAT for short, is composed from adipocytes and blood vessels.
 We thought that chylomicrons deposit part of the fat after a meal directly into the adipose tissue.
 In addition, very-low density lipoproteins (VLDL) transport triglycerides produced by the liver from surplus carbohydrates, amino acids or alcohol to the WAT.

 There, lipoprotein lipase in the blood vessel wall is activated and hydrolyzes the triglycerides.
-The fatty acids can now pass into the adipocyte where they are rapidly re-esterified and stored.
-When the energy is needed the triglycerides in the adipose tissue undergo lipolysis and fatty acids are released directly into the circulation and are taken up by cells in need for energy.
+The fatty acids can now pass into the adipocyte where they are rapidly re-esterified into triglycerides and stored.
+When energy is needed the triglycerides in the adipose tissue undergo lipolysis and fatty acids are released directly into the blood circulation and are taken up by cells in need for energy.

-While this is still correct today, our knowledge about adipose tissue expanded immensely since then.
+While this is still correct, our knowledge about adipose tissue has expanded immensely since then.

 The figure on the left shows the cells of the adipose tissue.
-In addition to the fat storing adipocytes, adipose tissue also contains a plethora of secretory cells.
-These secretory cells synthesize chemicals that trigger or damp the hunger and satiety mechanism.
-Other functions are regulating blood pressure, triggering an immune system response, modifying glucose and lipid metabolism, regulating reproduction, maintaining bone homeostasis, regulation vascular growth and many more (infographic above, right).
+While adipocytes, the specialized cells storing triglycerides, account for most of the white adipose tissue volume, they make up only around 50 % of the cells.
+In addition to the fat storing adipocytes, adipose tissue also contains a plethora of other cells such as immune cells, fibroblasts stabilizing the adipose tissue, vascular cells connecting the adipose tissue to the blood circulation and precursor cells to grow new adipocytes.
+Adipocytes do not just store fat but also communicate with other body tissues by synthesizing and secreting messenger molecules regulating blood pressure, triggering an immune system response, modifying glucose and lipid metabolism, regulating reproduction, maintaining bone homeostasis, regulation vascular growth and many more (infographic above, right).

-Many of those messenger chemicals are also produced by other endocrine tissues and they collaborate to regulate the bodily functions mentioned above.
+Many of those messenger chemicals are also produced by other endocrine tissues and they collaborate with the adipose tissue to regulate the bodily functions mentioned above.

 The adipose tissue also produces and secretes chemicals that are only secreted by the adipose tissue.
 These are called the adipokines.
 Adipokines are small peptides that are secreted into the vascular system and message the status of the adipose tissue to other tissues and organs.
 Targets include the brain, liver, pancreas, immune system, vasculature, muscle, and many other tissues.
 It is estimated that over 600 adipokines exist but they are by far not all researched.
 The best researched adipokines are leptin, adiponectin and to a lesser degree resistin.